ToxicFrog/doom-mods/gzap/doc/new-wads.md

 The easy way to do it, if you are comfortable in the shell, is to use the `tools/ap-scan` script in this repo.
-If you're not, though, you can do it in gzdoom.
+If you're not, though, you can do it in uzdoom.

-First, start up gzdoom with your wad (and, ideally, no other mods except GZAP)
+First, start up uzdoom with your wad (and, ideally, no other mods except GZAP)
 loaded:

-    gzdoom -iwad doom2.wad -file DMONFEAR.WAD -file gzArchipelago-latest.pk3
+    uzdoom -iwad doom2.wad -file DMONFEAR.WAD -file gzArchipelago-latest.pk3

 Then you need to create a logfile.
 Unfortunately the mod **cannot do this for you**, you have to do it yourself.
 Open the console and: